Stegotherium: Species

+Stegotherium tessellatum

-Stegotherium tessellatumS. tessellatum is the type species of Stegotherium.
+S. tessellatum is the type species of Stegotherium.
 Fossils of it have been recovered in the Santacrucian of the Santa Cruz Formation.
 It had quadrangular osteoderms, with a single large foramen in the exterior margin, devoid of longitudinal ridge of any kind in the central region.
 While non-osteoderm remains have been historically referred to this species in literature, they are now assigned to S. tauberi.

+Stegotherium simplex

-Stegotherium simplexS. simplex is only known from its holotype, a fragmentary mandible with two alveoli, found in the Santa Cruz Formation and dated from the Santacrucian period.
+S. simplex is only known from its holotype, a fragmentary mandible with two alveoli, found in the Santa Cruz Formation and dated from the Santacrucian period.
 It is the only species in the genus whose osteoderms, usually considered diagnostic for armadillo fossils, are unknown.
 Its only diagnosis characteristic could be the presence of two molariform teeth on the mandible, while S. tessellatum had six; the validity of the species has been debated since 1902, and the holotype is probably lost.

+Stegotherium variegatum

-Stegotherium variegatumS. variegatum is known from the Colhuehuapian Sarmiento Formation.
+S. variegatum is known from the Colhuehuapian Sarmiento Formation.
 The species is mainly known from fossilized quadrangular osteoderms, whose exposed surface showed several piliferous pits around a single granulated central figure, and a longitudinal ridge surrounded, in all of its length, by depressions.

+Stegotherium caroloameghinoi

-Stegotherium caroloameghinoiS. caroloameghinoi is known from the Sarmiento Formation of Argentina, in rocks dating from the Colhuehuapian period.
+S. caroloameghinoi is known from the Sarmiento Formation of Argentina, in rocks dating from the Colhuehuapian period.
 It is only known from osteoderms.
 Those were rectangular, with a granular textured dorsal surface.
 Piliferous pits are placed around a central figure, crossed by a median longitudinal ridge, and one to three smaller anterior figures.

 The specific name, caroloameghinoi, is meant to honour Carlos Ameghino, who discovered the holotype of Stegotherium and was a prominent figure in the history of paleontology in Patagonia.

+Stegotherium pascuali

-Stegotherium pascualiS. pascuali is known from the Colhuehuapian period in the Sarmiento Formation.
+S. pascuali is known from the Colhuehuapian period in the Sarmiento Formation.
 It is known by fossilized osteoderms, whose various shapes all shared the same grainy-textured central figure surrounded by piliferous pits, without anterior figures.
 Two foramina, absent in S. variegatum and S. caroloameghinoi, and a ridge absent in S. tessellatum, were present on the osteoderms, completing the diagnostic characteristics.

 It was named to honour the Argentinian paleontologist Rosendo Pascual.

+Stegotherium tauberi

-Stegotherium tauberiS. tauberi is known from the Santa Cruz Formation, in rocks dated from the Santacrucian period.
+S. tauberi is known from the Santa Cruz Formation, in rocks dated from the Santacrucian period.
 It is distinguished from other species of Stegotherium by osteoderms more rugged and with a sharper ridge than S. variegatum.
 Those osteoderms had a large foramen in the anterior-central region, along with several smaller foramina assembled in a transversal row in the anterior region.
 The presence of a longitudinal ridge on the osteoderms also distinguishes them.
 Some of the non-osteoderm material used by González Ruiz and Scillato-Yané to describe S. tauberi was assigned by Fernicola and Vizcaíno to S. tessellatum; both species are, however, considered valid by the current consensus.

 Its species name, tauberi, honours Adán Alejo Tauber, an Argentinian paleontologist who worked on the Santa Cruz Formation.